 Show us a picture of your Cryptocoryne lutea by posting it on Instagram with #CryptocoryneDennerlePlants and get reposted if you are lucky!

-Red rosette plant for the background
+New rhizome plant for the foreground

 In-vitro cup